dsmircic/lpd-security/README.md

-# Shelly Security - Multi-Language Website
+# LPD Security - Multi-Language Website

 A modern, responsive website for Shelly home security devices with full English and Croatian language support.